 • Founder of Poirier Counselling in Edmonton

-• Group Facilitator with the Eating Disorder Support Network of Alberta (EDSNA) — Loved Ones Groups & Online ED Support Groups
+• Group Facilitator with the Eating Disorder Support Network of Alberta (EDSNA) since 2016 — Loved Ones Groups & Online ED Support Groups

 • Hakomi Institute Training — Introduction to Hakomi (2 workshops)

-• Certified in Acceptance & Commitment Therapy (ACT)
+• Acceptance & Commitment Therapy (ACT; 2 courses)

 • In progress: Internal Family Systems (Parts Work)